Overwhelmed by cleaning? Our speed cleaning routine and checklist will show you how you can have a clean house in just minutes a day!

 I don’t use a wide variety of cleaning supplies, and I have never been that picky about brands.
 I used to use a lot of commercial products, including the disposable wipes, but I have slowly transitioned to using mainly these homemade green & thrifty cleaning products.
 They are cheaper, they smell better, and require me to keep far fewer bottles of stuff lying around!
 The two commercial items I do use frequently are my Swiffer Wet Jet and my Swiffer dusters.
 What a great invention!
 It makes mopping so much faster & easier.

-Here is my system:
+Here is my speed cleaning system:

 - Start at one end of the house.
 (I start in our Master Bedroom and work my way through the living room and kitchen to the girls’ room and bathroom.)